by Brian Snyder

 Critics will argue that the rising tide of economic growth has indeed lifted all boats.
 They will argue that poor and middle-class Americans are richer than we were 20 or 30 years ago.
 Certainly, we all have more stuff than we did a few decades ago, and our stuff is fancier and more expensive.
 So, in a sense, such critics would be correct.
 But they neglect the fact, described by Herman Daly and John Cobb long ago, that wealth is at least partially relative.
 Humans are social animals, and one of the ways in which we situate ourselves on the social hierarchy is through wealth.
 Thus, what matters is not just how much stuff I have, but how much stuff I have relative to that other guy.
 Therefore, in a very real sense, when the rich get richer faster than the poor get richer, the poor really do feel poorer.

 Unbeknownst to most, this economic growth that benefits the rich extracts a cost on natural resources and the environment.
 Our aquifers are being depleted, fisheries are in decline, forests are disappearing, air is toxic, oceans are acidifying, soils are eroding, and the planet is warming.
 At some point, perhaps next year or perhaps 100 years from now, these environmental crises will become a global humanitarian crisis.
 Indeed, climate change may already have contributed to the war in Syria, the most terrible humanitarian disaster of the 21st century.
 Yet when this socio-ecological crisis comes, who do we imagine will suffer the consequences?
-Will it be the children of the 1 percent, or the children of the bottom 50 percent?
+Will it be the children of the one percent, or the children of the bottom 50 percent?

 Who Will Pay the Price?